MicrosoftDocs/Viva/Viva/glint/live-vs-phased-access.md

 ---
-title: Grant Live versus Phased access for results
+title: Grant Live versus Phased access for results in Viva Glint
 description: Grant live or phased access to determine when managers have access to survey results. ms.author: SarahBerg
 author: SarahAnneBerg